Aaditya112developer/-Windows-PC-Cleaner/README.md

 </table>

 🛠️ How to Use
-Download: Grab the .bat file from the latest Release.
+Download: "Grab the .bat file " from the top file section .

 Run as Administrator: Right-click the file and select "Run as administrator".